Leqʼá꞉mel First Nation

-The Leq'á:mel First Nation, formerly known as Lakahahmen First Nation, is a First Nations band government whose community and offices are located in the area near Deroche, British Columbia in the Fraser Valley region in Canada, about 12 kilometres east of the District of Mission.
+Leqʼá꞉mel First Nation, formerly known as Lakahahmen First Nation, is a First Nations band government whose community and offices are located in the area near Deroche, British Columbia in the Fraser Valley region in Canada, about 12 kilometres east of the District of Mission.
 They are a member government of the Sto:lo Nation Chiefs Council, which is one of two tribal councils of the Sto:lo (though many bands are independent of either).

-Although also known as the Sumas before 1962, the Leq’á:mel people are distinct from present-day Sumas.
+Although also known as the Sumas before 1962, the Leqʼá꞉mel people are distinct from present-day Sumas.
 Other previous names include Alternate Nicomen (1911), Nicomen Slough, Somass River, merged with Squeam or Skweahm (post 1924) and changed To Lackahahmen (1962–2003).
 They were historically affiliated with the Sumas, Scowlitz, Matsqui and Nooksack tribes.

 Its governance structure is described as a custom electoral system.
 The current chief is Alice Thompson who is serving a term running from April 1, 2021, to March 31, 2025.

-The name "Leq’á:mel" means "the level place where people meet" reflecting how it was described as having been one of the most popular trading stops in Stó:lō territory.
+The name "Leqʼá꞉mel" means "the level place where people meet" reflecting how it was described as having been one of the most popular trading stops in Stó:lō territory.
 The place is also thought to be the birthplace of the Halkomelem dialect Halq’eméylem.
-Historically, people lived in longhouses on Leq’á:mel land up to one kilometre in length.
+Historically, people lived in longhouses on Leqʼá꞉mel land up to one kilometre in length.